-Introducing our Staff Favorites, where we’ll be highlighting some of our wonderful Snap HQ employees!
-We’ll showcase them from time to time to give you some insight into the home office, what they do at Snap and how they live the #SnapLife.
-We’re kicking things off with Lindsay McCullough, our Manager of Training and Development!
+We’re excited to introduce our Staff Favorites feature, where we’ll be highlighting some of our wonderful Snap HQ employees!
+We’ll showcase them from time to time to give you some insight into the home office, what they do at Snap & how they live the #SnapLife.
+We’re kicking things off with Lindsay McCullough, our Manager of Training & Development!

 Tell us a little about yourself & what you do at Snap.

-I’m a Midwesterner who decided to trade in my snow boots for cowboy boots and the quintessential Austin must-have, hiking boots!
+I’m a Midwesterner who decided to trade in my snow boots for cowboy boots & the quintessential Austin must-have, hiking boots!
 When I’m not hiking or enjoying Lady Bird Lake, I am strolling around one of Austin’s cool neighborhoods with pups that I dog sit, am playing some sort of adult recreational sport, or volunteering for Ronald McDonald House Charities of Central Texas.
-At Snap, I am the Manager of Training and Development, and I get the pleasure of helping people to develop into becoming their best selves.
-So whether it’s something job specific, skill specific, or whatever the case may be, I get to use my skills to identify gaps and provide tools that can help make it better.
+At Snap, I am the Manager of Training & Development, & I get the pleasure of helping people to develop into becoming their best selves.
+So whether it’s job-specific, skill-specific, or something else, I get to use my skills to identify gaps & provide tools that can help make it better.

 What has your journey with food been like?

-I love food, and so much of my family life revolved around food.
-Every night, we were fortunate enough to sit down as a family to enjoy each others company, as well as my mom’s delicious cooking, before my dad headed into work.
-But growing up in the Midwest, that meant that I usually had meat, potatoes, and a vegetables with nearly every meal.
+I love food, & so much of my family life revolved around food.
+Every night, we were fortunate enough to sit down as a family to enjoy each other’s company, as well as my mom’s delicious cooking, before my dad headed into work.
+But growing up in the Midwest meant that I usually had meat, potatoes, & vegetables with nearly every meal.
 And on top of that, I needed to clear my plate in order to get dessert.
 Sugar is my weakness, so I learned that in order to get that yummy bowl of ice cream, I had to eat past the point of being hungry.
-Years and years of that translated into the same behavior as an adult.
-After finishing graduate school though, I started focusing on better quality ingredients, and trying to better balance my meals.
-I started with organic foods, and really tried to bring more veggies into my diet.
-Though it cost me more, I have come to find that the quality of what I put into my body makes me feel better, and makes me more optimistic about my long term health.
-The investment that I making now WILL pay off in the long run (I hope!).
+Years & years of that translated into the same behavior as an adult.
+After finishing graduate school though, I started focusing on better quality ingredients, & trying to better balance my meals.
+I started with organic foods, & really tried to bring more veggies into my diet.
+Though it costs me more, I have come to find that the quality of what I put into my body makes me feel better, & makes me more optimistic about my long term health.
+The investment that I make now will pay off in the long run (I hope!).
 I continue to work on incorporating better eating habits into my routine, but also give myself grace when I want to have something indulgent.
-Life is all about moderation, and I’d rather be happy than hungry.
+Life is all about moderation, & I’d rather be happy than hungry.

 What part does Snap play in your life?

 Eating clean is something that I aspire to.
-Whole30 is what initially brought my to Snap after I moved to Austin.
-It’s what I like to call extreme clean eating – no sugar, no grain, no alcohol (seriously), no legumes (even hummus!!!), no dairy.
+Whole30 is what initially brought me to Snap after I moved to Austin.
+It’s what I like to call extreme clean eating – no sugar, no grains, no alcohol (seriously), no legumes (even hummus!!!), no dairy.
 When I explain this to people, they always ask what I can eat.
 Weeelllll, there’s a lot.
-And a lot that is good.
-But the trick is, it takes time, and preparation.
-If you’ve ever done food prep, you know how time consuming it can be.
+And a lot that is delicious.
+But the trick is, it takes time, & preparation.
+If you’ve ever done food prep, you know how time-consuming it can be.
 Shopping, prepping, cooking, storing, cleaning…it’s something that I don’t always have time or patience for.
-Because Snap offers Whole30 compliant options, it makes me achieving my goals so much easier.
+Because Snap offers Whole30 Approved options, it makes achieving my goals so much easier.
 The hardest part for me is deciding what options I want to take home!

 How do you Snap?
-Are you on a lifestyle plan?
+Are you on a meal plan?

 I started off with Snap by going into the store, but after about two weeks, I decided to try a meal plan.
-And to be honest, I’m never going back.
-Once a week, I take 10 minutes and I map out my time.
-Am I volunteering, do I have a game, am I going out of town, all of the things come into play.
-I pick which meals I want, I determine which #snaphacks I’m going to try for the week, then I’m done.
-So my food prep is the EASIEST food prep in Austin, because I don’t have to do any of it!
+And to be honest, I’m never going back!
+Once a week, I take 10 minutes & I map out my time.
+Am I volunteering, do I have a game, am I going out of town?
+I pick which meals I want, I determine which #snaphacks I’m going to try for the week, & then I’m done.
+So my food prep is the EASIEST food prep in Austin because I don’t have to do any of it!

 How has Snap benefited you?

-Snap has me eating ingredients that I would have NEVER eaten before.
-I’m picky about textures, I’m biased against certain ingredients…basically I have strange food preferences.
+Snap has me eating ingredients that I would NEVER have eaten before.
+I’m picky about textures & I’m biased against certain ingredients…basically, I have strange food preferences.
 Well, guess who now eats kale?
-That is one ingredient that always got so much good press, but I was never willing to try.
-On a whim I decided to give the Tessamae’s Avocado Ranch Power Greens Salad a try, and my food life has forever changed.
-I throw some of our breaded chicken (Whole30 compliant) on there, and viola!
-It’s delicious, and I know that’s it’s good fuel for my body.
+That’s one ingredient that always got so much good press, but I was never willing to try.
+On a whim, I decided to give the Tessamae’s Avocado Ranch Power Greens Salad a try, & my food life has forever changed.
+I throw some of our “breaded” chicken (Whole30 Approved) on there, & viola!
+It’s delicious, & I know that’s it’s good fuel for my body.